ra1nbowpill/TextCleanser/README.md

 }
 ```

 Please cite this paper if you write a research paper that makes use of this software.
-Feel free to contact me at [stephan@ml.sun.ac.za](mailto://stephan@ml.sun.ac.za) if you find any bugs or if you have any questions.
+Feel free to contact me at [stephan@ml.sun.ac.za](mailto:stephan@ml.sun.ac.za) if you find any bugs or if you have any questions.

-## LICENCE:
+## LICENCE

 This code is made available under the GNU general public licence.
 Please see the file LICENCE.

-## INSTALLATION INSTRUCTIONS:
+## INSTALLATION INSTRUCTIONS

 1. Download and compile the SRI-LM toolkit from [here](http://www-speech.sri.com/projects/srilm/download.html) (download the 1.6.0 version as later seem not to work).
 2. Check out the latest version of the TextCleanser package to some directory we'll call `$TEXT_CLEANSER_HOME` from here on, with the command: `git clone git@github.com:gouwsmeister/TextCleanser.git`
 3. Reform the `latimes-lm.gz` file by running `cat latimes-lm.gz.part0 latimes-lm.gz.part1 > data/latimes-lm.gz`, it is a language model used in SRILM

-4. Edit `$TEXT_CLEANSER_HOME/decoder.py` and `start_ngram_server.sh`
+4. Edit `$TEXT_CLEANSER_HOME/decoder.py` and `start_ngram_server.sh` to update
-	- `LATTICE_TOOL_DIR` constant with the correct location to the SRI-LM "lattice-tool".
+	- `LATTICE_TOOL_DIR` constant with the correct absolute location to the SRI-LM "lattice-tool".
-	- `LM_DIR` constant to point to the `$TEXT_CLEANSER_HOME/data` directory where the SRI-LM language models reside.
+	- `LM_DIR` constant to point to the `$TEXT_CLEANSER_HOME/data` directory where the SRI-LM language models (latime-lm.gz and tweet-lm.gz) reside.
 5. Start the language model in server mode by running `./start_ngram_server.sh`.
 Wait around 30s for the server to finish loading.
 This only needs to be done once; the server will sit dormant until it gets killed or you restart.
 6. Run `cleanser.py` to test the output on some example tweets.
 7. Run `cli_cleanser.py` and start typing something followed by return to test it out interactively.

-## SOME DETAILS ON THE CODE:
+## SOME DETAILS ON THE CODE

 The three main classes are TextCleanser in `cleanser.py`, Generator in `generator.py` and Decoder in `decoder.py`.
-Normalisation proceeds in three steps:
+Normalisation proceeds in three steps

 1. OOV detection is performed as a simple lexicon lookup.
 This must be improved (see Future Improvements section).
 For twitter, @usernames and #tags are also considered in-vocabulary as a simple first approach.
 2. Candidate enumeration proceeds by comparing a noisy token to all or part of the lexicon, based on some similarity function.
 I have implemented a few simple similarity functions, namely a phonetic edit distance-based function (based on the double metaphone representations of words), a heuristic string similarity function, and a subsequence overlap function.
 The output of this step creates a word mesh which contains the most likely clean candidates for each word.